jeanamarante/catena/README.md

 };

 CLASS.Child.append = {
-    // Any properties or methods that share the same name to
+    // Properties that share the same name to any of the Parent's
-    // any of the Parent's are overwritten.
+    // append properties can be overwritten or overridden.
 };
 ```